 - General malaise,

-May be rather uncomfortable from the patient’s side of things, they’re generally not considered “life-threatening” side effects which is ultimately all an insurance underwriter is going to care about.
+May be rather uncomfortable from the patient’s side of things; they’re generally not considered “life-threatening” side effects, which is ultimately all an insurance underwriter will care about.

 What concerns a…

 Life insurance underwriter more about one’s Relpax prescription more is “when” where you originally prescribed it, and how often have you refilled your original prescription.
 This is important to an insurance underwriter because it will provide him or her with an insight into how often you are experiencing migraines, which can and often will affect the outcome of your life insurance application.